 Recreation areas, mostly east and north of the city, are easily accessible from bike-friendly Mesa.
 Rafting and other water sports on the Salt River are popular, as are varied activities available within the Apache Lake and Canyon Lake recreation areas and on Theodore Roosevelt Lake and Saguaro Lake.

-Mesa also hosts major league baseball at two stadiums: Sloan Park, the spring training home of the Chicago Cubs, and Hohokam Stadium, home of the Oakland A's, which reopened in 2015 after a major renovation.
+Mesa also hosts major league baseball at two stadiums: Sloan Park, the spring training home of the Chicago Cubs, and Hohokam Stadium, home of the Oakland A's.

 Visitor InfoVisit Mesa 120 N. Center St. MESA, AZ 85201.
 Phone:(480)827-4700 or (800)283-6372